EconomistDigitalSolutions/aws-key-rotator/README.md

 #### Returns
 A `Promise` the resolves with no data if the new key handling was successful and rejects with an error if it was not.

+# Examples

+You can find an example of the implementation using the AWS CLI [here](example-key-rotation-with-cli.ts).